 I'm just going to come out and say it - for me, this is the slickest battle royale out there.
 I like the way there's no picking through inventories to equip items or standing stock-still sorting through attachments; there's no faffing about.
-Instead, Warzone is focused on getting you into the action, and with CoD's sublime gunplay each gunfight feels excellent.
+Instead, Warzone is focused on getting you into the action with plenty of goals to strive towards, like buying loadouts filled with custom weapons.

 I'm also a big fan of the fact Warzone is free.
 This game doesn't cost a dime and you've got something which looks and plays like a triple A game without the price tag.
 Plus, the devs keep the game fresh with fairly frequent updates, so there's never a bad time to drop into Verdansk.